homestar92/ring-lardner-transcriptions/Back to Baltimore.md

 We kept on playin’ our best, and that was about good enough to get us beat oftener than we win.
 But I was satisfied with the way we was goin’.
 I knowed we wasn’t topheavy with class.
 Sullivan came in from scoutin’, and I ast him where was his collegers.
 Ile says:

-“T’ve been everywhere in the rah-rah circuit, and I aint saw no ball player that could carry bats in the Japanese League.”
+“I’ve been everywhere in the rah-rah circuit, and I aint saw no ball player that could carry bats in the Japanese League.”

 So I figured we wasn’t goin’ to be pestered with none o’ them there birds that does nothin’ but kick the ball round because they got the habit playin’ football.